Things to do in Frankfurt in 24 Hours

 Frankfurt is famous for finance and business, including the European Central Bank, and… that’s about it.
 But its location in the middle of Europe and its huge airport (third largest in Europe) make it a busy thoroughfare for travellers.
-I’ve lived in Frankfurt for a while now and I’m not about to claim it should go on your list of top 10 cities in Europe.
-However, there is more than enough to keep you occupied for a day or two as a stopover on your way North, South, East or West through Europe.
+I lived in Frankfurt for two years and I’m not about to claim it should go on your list of top 10 cities in Europe.
+However, there are more than enough things to do in Frankfurt to keep you occupied for a day or two as a stopover on your way North, South, East or West through Europe.

 With some help from Max (a Frankfurter born and bred) I have created the ultimate plan for a 24 hour visit to Frankfurt.
 Starting with some practicalities: